ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 2) Training + validation + test set

-Dividing our data into a training set and test set may seem bulletproof, but it has a weakness: setting the hyper-parameters.
-Hyper-parameters (personally I think they shoul gd have been called meta-parameters) are all the variables we have to set besides for the weights.
+Dividing our data into a training set and test set may seem bulletproof, but it has a weakness: setting the hyperparameters. hyperparameters (personally I think they shoul gd have been called meta-parameters) are all the variables we have to set besides for the weights.
 Things like the number of hidden layers and how many neurons they have, the regularization strength, the learning rate, and others that are specific to various other algorithms.

 These have to be set before we begin training, but it's not obvious what the optimal numbers should be.
-So it may seem reasonable to try a bunch of them, train each of the resulting architectures on the same training set data, measure the error on the test set, and keep the hyper-parameters which worked the best.
+So it may seem reasonable to try a bunch of them, train each of the resulting architectures on the same training set data, measure the error on the test set, and keep the hyperparameters which worked the best.

-But this is dangerous because we risk setting the hyper-parameters to be the values which optimize _that particular_ test set, rather than an arbitrary or unknown one.
+But this is dangerous because we risk setting the hyperparameters to be the values which optimize _that particular_ test set, rather than an arbitrary or unknown one.

 We can get around this by partitioning our training data again -- now into a reduced training set and a _validation set_, which is basically a second test set where the labels are withheld.
-Thus we choose the hyper-parameters which give us the lowest error on the validation set, but the error we report is still on the actual test set, whose true labels we have still never revealed to our algorithm during training time.
+Thus we choose the hyperparameters which give us the lowest error on the validation set, but the error we report is still on the actual test set, whose true labels we have still never revealed to our algorithm during training time.

 #

 So we use a training set and test set.
-But if we have hyper-parameters (personally I think they should be called meta-parameters), we need to use a validation set as well.
+But if we have hyperparameters (personally I think they should be called meta-parameters), we need to use a validation set as well.
 This gives us a second line of defense against overfitting.